Regionally important geological site: Designation

 RIGS may be designated for their value to Earth Science, and to Earth heritage in general, and may include cultural, educational, historical and aesthetic resources.
 The concept was introduced by the Nature Conservancy Council's publication Earth Science Conservation in Great Britain – A Strategy (1990).
 They are conserved and protected from development as a material consideration through the planning system by the Town and Country Planning Act 1990.
 They do not have the statutory management protection enjoyed by Sites of Special Scientific Interest (SSSIs) or Areas of Special Scientific Interest (Isle of Man).

 Local Sites

+Cooper’s Pit, RIGS in Wincheap, Canterbury, Kent.

 Local geological sites including RIGS are locally designated.
 In many areas the selection and designation process relies on significant amounts of volunteer effort.
 Once designated through notification to the local planning authority, they are conserved and protected as a material consideration through local and national planning policies.

 There are currently over 50 geoconservation groups, plus 2 associated organisations, as members of GeoconservationUK.
 As of 2018 there was a 30 site candidate list, of Regionally Important Geodiversity Sites, for the Isle of Man.